-Carsten Nicolai appears as a musician under the pseudonym Alva Noto and is a prominent representative of electronic music and minimal techno.
+Carsten Nicolai appears as a musician under the pseudonym Alva Noto and is a prominent exponent of electronic music and minimal techno.

-He was influenced by the electronic synth sounds of Einstürzende Neubauten (Collapsing New Buildings) in the Chemnitz of the early 1980s as well as by Depeche Mode and Klaus Schulze, with whom he still collaborates artistically today.
-In the 1990s he published Milles Plateaux on the legendary Glitch und Arthouse label.
+He was influenced by the electronic synth sounds of Einstürzende Neubauten in the Chemnitz of the early 1980s as well as by Depeche Mode and Klaus Schulze, with whom he still collaborates artistically today.
+In the 1990s, he published Milles Plateaux on the legendary Glitch und Arthouse label.
 In 1999, he founded the raster-noton label with Olaf Bender.
-His work is constantly being re-contextualized through many collaborations with others, including with Scanner, Thomas Knak, Mika Vainio, Michael Nyman, Ryoji Ikeda and Ryuichi Sakamoto.
+His work is constantly being recontextualized in his multiple collaborations with artists like Scanner, Thomas Knak, Mika Vainio, Michael Nyman, Ryoji Ikeda, and Ryuichi Sakamoto.

-Carsten Nicolai, working under the name Alva Noto with Ryūichi Sakamoto, created the film music for The Revenant in 2015.
+Carsten Nicolai, working under the name Alva Noto with Ryuichi Sakamoto, created the music for The Revenant in 2015.
 The film’s soundtrack was nominated for a Golden Globe Award in the category Best Film Music in 2016.